wanglab-broad/spin/README.md

 ## 2. Requirements:

+### Install:
+* Command Line Tools is required for for installing this package from GitHub.
+While it comes standard on most machines, those without it may encounter an `xcrun: error` when following the installation instructions below.
+See [here](https://apple.stackexchange.com/questions/254380/why-am-i-getting-an-invalid-active-developer-path-when-attempting-to-use-git-a) for simple installation instructions.

 ### Software:
 * Tested on MacOS (Monterey, Ventura) and Linux (Red Hat Enterprise Linux 7).
 * Python >= 3.9